markuschaaf/bbox_hist/README.md

 <dt>--height-factor</dt>
 <dd>An optional factor the bounding box's height must be divisible by.</dd>

+<dt>--pre-crop <i>left:right:top:bottom</i></dt>
+<dd>Minimum cropping that is applied before measuring the bounding box.
+Parameters
+state the number of pixel rows or columns, that will be cropped from the left, right, top or bottom.
+Must be positive integers or zero.
+May help with videos which contain static disturbances like white pixels etc.</dd>

 <dt>--video</dt>
 <dd>The input file.
 May also be specified as first positional argument.</dd>